hermanbenedict/Post-to-Twitter/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-You can contact the author, Helman Mwageni, on Telegram @malinzema or WhatsApp +255759891571.
+You can contact the author on Telegram @malinzema

-try out our Telegram AI bot here https://t.me/WaGPTBot